-- (i) Where a student registered for a programme that commenced for the first time BEFORE 1st August 2022, an Examining Board may award one classification higher than that which is determined by the calculation where: - A student's overall mark is less than or equal to 0.5% below the next higher classification (for example, 69.5%-69.9% could move from a 2.1 to a 1st) or;

-- A student's overall mark is greater than 0.5% and less than or equal to 1% below the next higher classification (for example, 69.0-69.5% could move from a 2.1 to a 1st) and if 50% or more of the module marks that are contributing to the final aggregate mark are in that next higher classification banding. - (ii) In using this discretion, an Examining Board cannot use module outcomes that do not have a numerical mark (for example, pass/fail modules, modules that have been awarded credit through AL/AEL and do not include a mark).
+- (i) Where a student registered for a programme that commenced for the first time BEFORE 1st August 2022, an Examining Board may award one classification higher than that which is determined by the calculation where: - A student's overall mark is less than or equal to 0.5% below the next higher classification (for example, 69.5%-69.9% could move from a 2.1 to a 1st) or; - A student's overall mark is greater than 0.5% and less than or equal to 1% below the next higher classification (for example, 69.0-69.5% could move from a 2.1 to a 1st) %), but only if 50% or more of the credits at the highest level required by the programme have marks in the higher banding. - (ii) In using this discretion, an Examining Board cannot use module outcomes that do not have a numerical mark (for example, pass/fail modules, modules that have been awarded credit through AL/AEL and do not include a mark).